material-components/material-components-web/packages/mdc-elevation/README.md

 #### Elevation Overlay

-The elevation overlay should appear *above* the component container but *below* the ripple.
-To accomplish this, the `.mdc-elevation-overlay` element should appear *before* the `.mdc-<component>__ripple` element in the DOM.
+The elevation overlay should appear *above* the component container in the stacking context but *below* the ripple.
+To accomplish this, the `.mdc-elevation-overlay` element should appear *before* the `.mdc-<component>__ripple` element in the DOM context.
 Here's sample markup for a button with a touch target.

 ```html
 <button class="mdc-button mdc-button--raised">